Total Employees 1032, Full Pay 863 and Relevant 158

 Reassured is an equal opportunities employer and has a pay philosophy and career structure in place which recognises and rewards employees irrespective of gender.

 As an organisation we continue to invest in development and progression to ensure we offer a structured process with attainable and very visible opportunities for all employees to meet their personal career aspirations.
-We have a large L&D team, a Business Psychologist and Management Development Specialist along with eLearning, to provide structured and relevant training for employees who wish to progress internally.
+This includes a ‘promote me’ scheme in sales which is employee driven to encourage ownership of career progression and a fast path.

-We are committed to the improvement of our gender pay gap and have the following action plan in place to support:
+We remain committed to the improvement of our gender pay gap and have the following action plan in place to support: